-In fact, MicroSiteMasters.com found that sites that overused “money terms” in their anchor text were significantly more likely to suffer from Google Penguin:
+In fact, sites that overused “money terms” in their anchor text were significantly more likely to suffer from a penalty.

 That’s why mixing up the anchor text you use to link to your site is extremely important.

-While your site’s anchor text distribution is important, Penguin can also hit specific pages that have been over-optimized.
-You can see page-level anchor text data for your most important pages by entering a page’s URL into OSE:
+While your site’s anchor text distribution is important, it can also hit specific pages that have been over-optimized.
+You can see page-level anchor text data for your most important pages by entering a page’s URL into an SEO tool.